blynkkk/blueprints/Weather Station/README.md

 # Next steps after the device is activated

-* Explore the Blynk Web Console and Blynk IoT app, try controlling your device from both
+* Explore the Blynk [Web Console](blynk.cloud) and [Blynk IoT app](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android), try controlling your device from both
-* Explore Blynk Documentation and learn how to work with Virtual Pins
+* Explore [Blynk Documentation](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) and learn how to work with Virtual Pins
+* Learn how to [share device](https://docs.blynk.io/en/concepts/users) with other users
 * Improve the code for your needs
 * Add more devices